Foundations for a theory of complex matroids: Complex matroids

-\begin{remark} $\,$\begin{itemize} \item The phirotope axioms imply that the support of $\phr$ is the set of bases of a matroid $\Mm_\phr$. \item The term ``modular pair'' in (ME) is defined according to Definition \ref{modgen}.
-Hence, by Lemma \ref{lemma:modelim}, property ($\Co 0$), ($\Co 1$) and (ME) together show that the set $\{\supp(X) \mid X\in \Co\}$ is the set of circuits of a matroid $\Mm_\Co$. \item Based on Example \ref{ex:el:bad}, our feeling is that any ``general'' elimination axiom that is weak enough to hold for all complex matroids will not be strong enough to define the corresponding cocircuit signature (i.e., to prove Proposition \ref{circ_perp}). \item It is easily seen that, if $M$ is a rank $d$ matrix over $\mathbb C$ with columns indexed by $E$, the function $E^d \to S^1\cup\{0\}$ taking each $d$-tuple to the phase of the determinant of the corresponding submatrix of $M$ is a phirotope.
-In this case Property ($\phr\,$3) follows from the Grassmann-Pl\"ucker relations.
-We call $M$ a {\em realization} of $\phr$. \end{itemize} \end{remark}
+\begin{remark} Some points about realizability: \begin{itemize} \item[(1)] It is easily seen that if $M$ is a rank $d$ matrix over $\mathbb C$ with columns indexed by $E$ then the function $E^d \to S^1\cup\{0\}$ taking each $d$-tuple to the phase of the determinant of the corresponding submatrix of $M$ is a phirotope.
+In this case Property ($\phr\,$3) follows from the Grassmann-Pl\"ucker relations.\\ Similarly, the set $\Co$ of all phase vectors $\ph(v)$, where $v$ runs over all elements of $\ker(M)$ of minimal nonzero support, is the set of phased circuits of a complex matroid.
+We call $M$ a {\em realization} of $\phr$ resp. $\Co$.

+\item[(2)] Theorem \ref{thm:elim} will give a correspondence between phirotopes and sets of phased circuits of complex matroids.
+A corresponding $\phr$ and $\Co$ will be called ``the phirotope resp.\ the set of phased circuits of a {\em complex matroid}.''
+A phirotope $\phr$ has realization $M$ if and only if its corresponding $\Co$ has realization $M$.
+In this case we will call $M$ a realization of the complex matroid.
+A complex matroid that admits a realization is called {\em realizable}.

+\item[(3)] We say that a subspace $W$ of $\mathbb C^E$ is a realization of a given complex matroid if $W=\ker(M)$ for some matrix realization $M$ of the complex matroid. \end{itemize} \end{remark}

+\begin{remark} Some points about modularity: \begin{itemize} \item[(1)] The form of Elimination in our phased circuit axioms is perhaps the most surprising element here.
+As Example \ref{ex:el:bad} will show, the set of phased circuits of a complex matroid need {\em not} satisfy a general Elimination Axiom analogous to that for oriented matroids (Axiom $\Com 2$ in Definition \ref{OMaxioms}), even in the realizable case.
+Based on this example, our feeling is that any general Elimination Axiom that is weak enough to hold for all complex matroids will not be strong enough to support a notion of duality (i.e., to prove Proposition \ref{circ_perp}).

+\item[(2)] Our Modular Elimination Axiom is reminiscent of a characterization of oriented matroids due to Las Vergnas (Theorem 2.1 of \cite{LasV}).
+However, Las Vergnas's "Modular Elimination" describes a criterion to check whether a signature of an {\em already given} set of circuits of a matroid satisfies an elimination condition, whereas we do not assume that an underlying matroid is given.
+As discussed in Appendix \ref{appendix:OMmod} , in the oriented matroid context either our Modular Elimination or general Elimination can be taken as an axiom.

+For complex matroids, our choice of Modular Elimination Axiom, without the assumption of an underlying matroid, allows sleeker proofs and presents complex matroids not as `built on top' of matroids but as `matroids on a different structure set'.